 I remember one time asking my son to “deep clean” his room, assuming he knew what this meant.

-I found shoeboxes full of trash stacked neatly under his bed, and all his clean clothes in his dirty hamper.
+I found shoeboxes full of trash stacked neatly under his bed, his clean shirts hung upside down in his closet and all his clean clothes in his dirty hamper.

-Sure, he was being a little lazy, but I also didn’t instruct him as to what I meant or showed him how to do it.
+Sure, he was being a little lazy, but I also didn’t instruct him as to what I meant or show him how to do it.